Boy do I love me a great happy hour! Especially when food + drinks are involved!

 Their happy hour is epic – 1/2 off appetizers, $5 frozen (Frosé and Palomas) and tap cocktails, $5 tap wine and $1 off beer!
 They’ve got a large appetizer menu and you can easily make it a dinner – and it’s 1/2 off EVERYDAY from 3-6:30PM!

 This guide to the Best of East Austin Restaurants is part of the Austin Food Blogger Alliance’s 2019 City Guide. #atxbesteats

 If you like looking at maps to find the locations and plan a walk, bike ride, rideshare, etc. then you’re going to love the map I’ve embedded into this post!
-I’d love your feedback on the map – if you expand it to full screen, you can click on a restaurant in the listing and it’ll show you the pin on the map as well as some food or drink pics of mine (or others’ photos with credit given in the blog post) to get you drooling!
+If you expand it to full screen, you can click on a restaurant in the listing and it’ll show you the pin on the map as well as some vertical videos and food or drink pics of mine (or others’ photos with credit given in the blog post) to get you drooling!
 Call or check out a restaurant’s website simply by clicking in the map.
 Go ahead, take a look, play a bit, and let me know your thoughts in the comments below!

 *All pictures in the map are the same as those you see in this post.
 See captions of pictures for appropriate credit if they aren’t mine.